blakeembrey/dombars/README.md

 **appendChild** (parent, child)

 Triggered any time a child node is appended to the template.
-This occurs after the child has been appended.
+This occurs after the child has been appended to the parent, allowing access to the `parentNode` property.

 ## Examples